-Records of permanent change-of-address orders are kept by city delivery post offices for 18 months, for forwarding and for address correction purposes, from the end of the months when the change takes effect.
-A record of change-of-address orders from general delivery to a permanent local address without time limit is kept for 6 months.
-A record of change-of-address orders to other than a permanent local address is kept 30 days.
+Records of permanent change of address orders are kept by city delivery offices for 18 months, for forwarding and address correction purposes, from the end of the month when the change takes effect.
+A record of change of address orders from general delivery to permanent local address without time limit is kept 6 months.
+A record of change of address orders to other than a permanent local address is kept 30 days.
+Temporary Forwarding